MicrosoftDocs/mixed-reality/mixed-reality-docs/install-the-tools.md

 <li>If using IL2CPP in Unity, select the <b>Desktop development with C++</b> workload</li>
 </ul><p><img alt="Select Desktop development with C++" width="400" height="223" src="images/vsmrsetup-cppselected-400px.png" /></p><p>All editions of Visual Studio 2017 are supported (including Community).</p></td>
 </tr><tr>
-<td> <a href="https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk">Windows 10 Fall Creators Update SDK</a></td><td> <b>Install the Windows 10 Fall Creators Update SDK</b> The Windows 10 Fall Creators Update SDK is included in the latest version of <a href="https://developer.microsoft.com/en-us/windows/downloads">Visual Studio 2017</a>.
+<td> <a href="https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk">Windows 10 April 2018 Update SDK</a></td><td> <b>Install the Windows 10 April 2018 Update SDK</b> The Windows 10 April 2018 Update SDK is included in the latest version of <a href="https://developer.microsoft.com/en-us/windows/downloads">Visual Studio 2017</a>.
 You can also download and install the .EXE or .ISO for the SDK using the link in the column to the left.</td>
 </tr><tr>
 <td> <a href="https://store.unity.com/download">Unity 2017.4</a></td><td><b>Last known release</b>: 2017.4.1f1 issued April 6th, 2018<p> The Unity engine is an easy way to <a href="unity-development-overview.md">get started building a mixed reality app</a>.&#160;</p><ul>
 <li>2017.4 is the <a href="https://unity3d.com/unity/qa/lts-releases?version=2017.4"> LTS (Long Term Support) stream </a>, and it is the best version to start new projects in, and to migrate forward to in order to pick up the latest stability fixes.
 The specific builds currently available, the support policy, issues fixed, outstanding known issues, and release notes can all be viewed <a href="https://unity3d.com/unity/qa/lts-releases?version=2017.4"> here. </a></li> <li>When installing, make sure to select the Windows Store .NET Scripting Backend (you may install the docs as well). </li>